Memorial safety inspections

 The safety testing is to assess whether memorials can withstand a reasonable pressure, which may be applied to the memorials by users of the cemetery.
 For instance, if someone slips and uses the memorial to try and steady themselves.
 The safety testing involves visually inspecting the memorials for signs of instability followed by a nationally recognised hand test.

 If your memorial poses an immediate danger it may be temporarily laid down without your knowledge.
-It will be cordoned off, supported with a small stake or secured with bonding adhesive.
+It may also be cordoned off, supported with a small stake or repaired.

-Those showing signs of instability but not an immediate threat will be listed on our cemetery notice boards.
-We will attempt to contact the last known grave owner in accordance with our registers, but only where the memorial is less than 30 years old.
+The memorials requiring attention will be listed on our cemetery notice boards and we will attempt to contact the last known grave owner in accordance with our registers, but only where the last interment is less than 30 years old.

 It should be noted that under the provisions of the Local Authorities Cemeteries Order 1977 (LACO) Article 3 empowers us to make safe dangerous memorials.